wix/Detox/docs/Guide.Jest.md

 # Jest

+This guide describes how to install [Jest](http://jestjs.io/) as the test runner to be used by Detox for effectively running the E2E tests (i.e. instead of the default runner, which is Mocha).

 ## Disclaimer

-- This guide describes installing Detox with Jest on a fresh project.
-If you're migrating an existing project, please apply some common sense in the process.
+- The guide describes installing Detox with Jest on a _fresh project_.
+If you're migrating an existing project, use the guide but please apply some common sense in the process.

 - The guide has been officially tested only with Jest 24.x.x.
-We cannot guarantee that everything would work with other versions.
+We cannot guarantee that everything would work with older versions.

+## Introduction

+As already mentioned in the [Getting Started](Introduction.GettingStarted.md#step-3-create-your-first-test) guide, Detox itself does not effectively run tests logic, but rather delegates that responsibility onto a test runner.
+Jest is the recommended runner for projects with test suites that have become large enough so as to require parallel execution.

+Do note that in turn, Jest itself - much like Detox, also does not effectively run any tests; Rather, it is more of a dispatcher and orchestrator of multiple instances of a delegated runner, capable of running in parallel (for more info, refer to [this video](https://youtu.be/3YDiloj8_d0?t=2127); source: [Jest architecture](https://jestjs.io/docs/en/architecture)).
+Currently, by default, the concrete runner is `jasmine v2`, but Jest's own project called [jest-circus](https://github.com/facebook/jest/tree/master/packages/jest-circus) is becoming more and more stable.
+In a way, we even recommend using it over `jasmine`  because of bugs in `jasmine` that are not maintained ([this one](https://github.com/facebook/jest/issues/6755) in particular).

+**The guide initially describes the setup of Jest in its default settings (i.e. using `jasmine`).** For applying `jest-circus`, refer to the end of the installation section.

 ## Installation